InCom-0/incplot/README.md

 ## Technical information ##

 Most of technical details of how the tool works under the hood are described in [incplot-lib](https://github.com/InCom-0/incplot-lib) which is the underlying library implementing all the core features except those that are directly related to running in the terminal.
+Incplot uses the following external dependencies directly: [argparse](https://github.com/p-ranav/argparse) for command line argument parsing, [sqlite](https://github.com/sqlite/sqlite) for storage (mostly color schemes), [sqlpp23](https://github.com/rbock/sqlpp23) for using SQL in a sane way from C++.

-All external dependencies (mostly lightweight header only libraries related to parsing) are included in [incplot-lib](https://github.com/InCom-0/incplot-lib)
+Incplot also uses other external dependencies indirectly through [incplot-lib](https://github.com/InCom-0/incplot-lib), these are all shallow and lightweight header only libraries.

 ## Building ##

 Building incplot requires CMake and should be possible using the (appropriate) predefined CMake presets.</br>

-* Uses cutting edge (as of September 2025) features from C++23 language as well as from C++23 STL extensively
+* Uses cutting edge (as of December 2025) features from C++23 language as well as from C++23 STL extensively
 * Compiles with GCC 14.2+ and Clang 20.1.3+ on Linux, MacOS
 * Compiles with MSVC 19.44+, GCC 14.2+ (through MSYS2) and Clang 20.1.3+ (through MSYS2) on Windows
-* Beware that as of September 2025 LLVM's libc++ doesn't (yet) support all the C++23 library features used by incplot.
-Therefore, if compiling with Clang, it is imperative to use libstdc++ (which is sort of irregular but possible)
 * It is almost certainly impossible to compile with the more exotic compilers and toolings (as they are lagging further behind the mainstream ones in standard implementation)
 * These limitations will no doubt subside as time passes and implementations get fully up to speed on modern C++.